geomagpy/IMBOT/README.md

 this information.
 Besides, the report will contain some information on non-obligatory meta information which might, however, be helpful for end users.

+IMBOT is checking data coverage in all files.
+If individual data points are missing (time step and values), the report will contain amount and month of occurrence.
+Sometimes, the last second in month is missing, particularly in December submission.
+If more then just individual points are missing, the data set might be classified as level0, as such observation might be caused by corrupted uploads and downloads, until the submitting institute confirms the unavailability of such data.
+If F values are provided, IMBOT tests whether these values are independent measures of the field (S), as requested by INTERMAGNET.
+This test is done by calculating delta F and its standard deviation from the vectorial components.
+If both values are negligible small, non-independency is assumed.

+Data consistent between different files, data consistent with the underlying analysis methods (i.e. K values), data consistent with expectations (i.e. comparison with nearby stations or basic physical frameworks).
+Finally, as the data product is termed "definitive", the consistency with submitted one-minute data products is tested.
+Like for data quality these tests are listed in the [IMBOT 1s report], but only severe differences between average monthly values of each component exceeding 0.3 nT might influence the assigned level.
+Besides, the standard deviation of the difference and individual maximal amplitude differences are tested and listed in the report.
+If amplitude differences are small e.g. below 0.1 nT, this indicates that obviously one-second data is the primary analyzed signal of the submitting institute, and all "cleaning" as been performed on this data set.
+Minute data is just a filtered product of the one-second data set.
+If larger amplitudes are observed, e.g. independent cleaning has been performed or even different instruments are used.

+Data quality is not used as a criteria for level classification.
+Nevertheless, IMBOT runs a few tests and provides this information within the report, so that the submitting institute as well as the data checker gets some initial feedback about quality parameters.
+The first test is performed if independent F values are provided.
+Delta F variations are calculated on a monthly basis.
+Average delta F, which is expected to be close to zero, and its standard deviation are listed in the report.
+A predefined list of quiet days is used to extract data from these days and to calculate the power spectral density function for each day.
+Using periods below 10 seconds, the noise level is determined from each daily record and all individual noise levels are then averaged.
+This average noise level and its standard deviation are also given in the report.
+As noise level is part of the requested StandardLevel description of the IMAGCDF's meta information, you will get some recommendation for IMOS-11 (see [IMAGCDF]).
+If the standard deviation of the noise level is relatively high (e.g. approaching or exceeding mean value) the submitting institute might want to check for technical and other disturbances.

 ### 4.4 IMBOT one-minute